kallycao/foodie-finds/README.md

 ## Overview

-Let's Eat is an application designed to streamline the process of finding new restaurants for users that are indecisive or on the hunt for something new!
+Let's Eat is an application designed to help indecisive and hungry users by generating random restaurants based on user cravings and houses a list of user favorited restaurants.
+The drool-worthy UI will inspire even the most uncertain users!

 &emsp;

 ## Features ##